-Increased fire activity, partly attributable to anthropogenic climate change, has had direct and indirect effects on mortality and morbidity, economic losses and costs, key infrastructure, cultural resources, and water resources (medium confidence), although other factors, such as increasing populations in the wildland-urban interface, also contributed.
-During 2000-2018, significant fire events claimed 315 lives in the US (NOAA, 2019); the economic impacts (capital, health, indirect losses from economic disruption) from the 2018 California fires were US\$149 billion (Wang et al., 2021).
+Increased fire activity, partly attributable to anthropogenic climate change, has had direct and indirect effects on mortality and morbidity, economic losses and costs, key infrastructure, cultural resources and water resources (medium confidence), although other factors, such as increasing populations in the wildland-urban interface, have also contributed.
+During 2000-2018, significant fire events claimed 315 lives in the USA (NOAA, 2019); the economic impacts (e.g., capital, health, indirect losses from economic disruption) from the 2018

+California fires were 149 billion USD (Wang et al., 2021).
 Poor air quality from fires caused increased respiratory distress (very high confidence); exposure extends long distances from the fire source (Section 14.5.6.3).
 In addition to public and private property damage and loss, fires have caused irretrievable losses from archaeological and historical sites (Ryan et al., 2012).
 Post-fire conditions have created unanticipated challenges for communities' water supply operations (Bladon et al., 2014; Návar, 2015; Martin, 2016) by altering water quality and availability (Smith et al., 2011; Bladon et al., 2014; Robinne et al., 2020) or public safety by increasing exposure to mass wasting events after extreme rainfall events (Cui et al., 2019; Kean et al., 2019).
 California utilities have proactively shut down parts of their electricity grid to reduce risk of fire during extreme weather, and substantial numbers of people will be increasingly vulnerable to this action in the coming decades (Abatzoglou et al., 2020).

-In the US, annual costs of federal wildland fire suppression have increased by a factor of 4 since 1985 (USGCRP, 2018) and were US\$1.5-3B during 2016-202 (NIFC, 2021).
-Annual costs of fire protection in Canada have risen 2-3 fold from 1970-2017, to CAD\$1.0-1.4B during 2015-2017 (2017 dollars) (Natural Resources Canada, 2021).
-In one of its worst fire seasons, British Columbia expended over CAD\$500M in 2017 for fire suppression (Natural Resources Canada, 2018).
-The number of days of synchronous fire danger is expected to double in the western US by 2051-2080, thereby increasing demands on fire suppression resources (Abatzoglou et al., 2021).
+In the USA, annual costs of federal wildland fire suppression have increased by a factor of 4 since 1985 (USGCRP, 2018) and were 1.5-3 billion USD during 2016-2020 (NIFC, 2021).
+Annual costs of fire protection in Canada have risen two- to threefold from 1970 to 2017, to \$1.0-1.4 billion CAD during 2015-2017 (considering the 2017 CAD value) (Natural Resources Canada, 2021).
+In one of its worst fire seasons, British Columbia expended over 500 million CAD in 2017 for fire suppression (Natural Resources Canada, 2018).
+The number of days of synchronous fire danger is expected to double in the western USA by 2051-2080, thereby increasing demands on fire suppression resources (Abatzoglou et al., 2021).

-The 2016 Fort McMurray fire ranks as the costliest natural disaster in Canada to date (CAD\$3B in insured damages) (Mamuji and Rozdilsky, 2018; IBC, 2020).
+The 2016 Fort McMurray fire ranks as the costliest natural disaster in Canada to date (3 billion CAD in insured damages) (Mamuji and Rozdilsky, 2018; IBC, 2020).
 More than 88,000 people were evacuated; many were not aware of the high pre-existing fire risk and had limited warning to prepare and leave (McGee, 2019).
 The community subsequently required extensive social support and experienced mental health challenges (Government of Alberta, 2016; Cherry and Haynes, 2017; Mamuji and Rozdilsky, 2018; Brown et al., 2019a; McGee, 2019).
 Although a broad recovery plan was developed (Regional Municipality of Wood Buffalo, 2016), reconstruction and economic recovery has been slow (Mamuji and Rozdilsky, 2018).